nitlang/nit/lib/ios/README.md

 Run in the simulator with: `ios-sim hello_world.app`

-# Portable calculator application
+# Sample portable applications

-See the calculator example at `examples/calculator` for a portable application working on GNU/Linux, OS X, iOS and Android.
+See the calculator example at `examples/calculator` and the Tnitter client at `contrib/tnitter/` for portable applications working on GNU/Linux, OS X, iOS and Android.

-The iOS version is compiled with `make bin/calculator.app`.
+# Application icon

+To associate icons to your application, create the directory `ios/AppIcon.appiconset` and fill it with standard icons and `Contents.json`.
+These files can be generated in a number of different ways:

+* Using the tool `svg_to_icons` packaged with the Nit repository at `contrib/inkscape_tools/bin/svg_to_icons`.

+* Using Xcode to assign images to each slot, create the folder and the file `Contents.json`.

+* Write or modify the file `Contents.json` manually.
+	It is in Json format and easily readable.